Many or all companies we feature compensate us. Compensation and editorial

 Graduate student loan rates

-Graduate private student loans can help you pay for graduate and professional degrees, including medical, law, veterinary, dental, and pharmacy school.
+Graduate student loans can help you pay for graduate and professional degrees, including medical, law, veterinary, dental, and pharmacy school.
+Loan limits are often much higher than you could borrow with a federal Grad PLUS Loan.

 Private lenders are less likely to require a cosigner for graduate students, though adding one may help borrowers qualify for a lower interest rate.